 In cloud computing, the company competes with Amazon, Microsoft, and Google, which have built up strong leads.
 IBM focuses on hybrid cloud, the mixture of keeping data on IBM computers and the customer's own systems.

-The proposed acquisition of Red Hat (for about $34 billion) is to turbocharge IBM's hybrid cloud business.
+The acquisition of Red Hat (for about $34 billion) was made to turbocharge IBM's hybrid cloud business.
 IBM intends to offer customers a path to cloud environments in a way that's not dependent on hardware, but on Red Hat's open source software, which should be less costly and time-consuming.
-The deal was expected to close in late 2019.
+The deal closed in mid-2019.

 IBM strives to move its offerings to higher margin products and services as it sells those with lower margins, even if it reduces overall revenue.
 In 2018, the company sold collaboration, marketing, and commerce software assets to HCL Technologies for $1.8 billion.
 IBM in 2019 said it would sell the Seterus mortgage servicing platform business.
 In another 2019 divestment, IBM agreed to sell marketing platform and commerce software products to Centerbridge Partners, an investment firm.
 Centerbridge intends to create a standalone company from the software assets.